coldbox-modules/LaunchDarklySDK/README.md

     } );
 ```

+The `JSONVariation()` method will accept a complex value as the "default" and will also deserialize whatever JSON is stored in the variation so you get back a proper struct or array.

-You can get a reason for the current result by calling the "details" version of each method.
+You can get a reason for the current result by calling the "detail" version of each method, which returns a struct containing both the `value` of the variation and the `detail` explanation of why it was chosen.

 ```js